DevExpress-Examples/out-of-maintenance-How-to-use-DevExpress-HTML-JavaScript-Dashboard-control-in-Blazor-applications/Readme.md

-# How to use DevExpress HTML JavaScript Dashboard control in Blazor applications
+# How to use DevExpress JavaScript Dashboard control in Blazor applications

-This example demonstrates how to integrate the [HTML JavaScript Dashboard](https://docs.devexpress.com/Dashboard/119108/designer-and-viewer-applications/web-dashboard/html-javascript-dashboard-control) into a Blazor application.
+This example demonstrates how to integrate the [JavaScript Dashboard control](https://docs.devexpress.com/Dashboard/119108/designer-and-viewer-applications/web-dashboard/html-javascript-dashboard-control) into a Blazor application.

 ![](Image/blazor-integrated-dashboard.png)